 The debt avalanche is the debt payoff strategy of choice for those who prefer to look at things from a purely mathematical standpoint.
-For example, if a person has one credit card with an 18% APR and another with 12%, they’d focus on that 18% card with any extra payments, no matter the balance.
+For example, if a person has one credit card with an 18% annual percentage rate and another with 12%, they’d focus on that 18% card with any extra payments, no matter the balance.

 Of course, it is also possible to modify these strategies to suit personal preferences and needs.
 For example, if one source of debt has a prepayment penalty, maybe it drops to the bottom of the list.
 If there’s a particular credit card you tend to overspend with, perhaps that’s a good one to focus on.

 In addition to one fixed monthly payment, a personal loan provides another benefit — the balance cannot easily be increased, as with a credit card.
-It’s far too easy to swipe a credit card for an additional purchase, potentially undoing the progress you’ve made on your debt repayment plan.
+It’s easy to swipe a credit card for an additional purchase, potentially undoing the progress you’ve made on your debt repayment plan.

 To consolidate with a personal loan, you might want to look around at different lenders to get a sense of what interest rates they might offer for you.
 Typically, lenders will provide a few options, including loans of different lengths.

-If you decide to pursue this debt payoff strategy, an unsecured personal loan from SoFi may be an option for you.
-SoFi offers low-rate, no-fee, personal loans to help guide your financial journey.
+If you decide to pursue a debt payoff strategy, an unsecured SoFi Personal Loan may be an option for you.
+SoFi offers unsecured, no-fee option, low fixed-rate personal loans to help guide your financial journey.

 SoFi Loan Products